gatho-party/gatho-website/README.md

 The matrix bot uses [matrix-bot-sdk](https://github.com/turt2live/matrix-bot-sdk) and sends RSVPs or new events to the Gatho backend server.

-# Gatho.party deployment
+# Architecture

-Gatho.party is single region - I don't have the resources to also host it on a dedicated EU server unfortunately.
 It should work anywhere you can run a Next.js Node app.

 - Gatho uses NextAuth.js for authentication so no passwords are required to be stored.
-- It's hosted on AWS infrastrcture.
 - API calls are checked for session token and that the requester owns the given event.
 - Database calls use SQL parameters.
 - No third party cookies are set and no third party JavaScript is run.
-- Gatho uses Plausible.io for analytics which does not set cookies or track personal info.

-If you find a security issue please contact [jake@jakecoppinger.com](mailto:jake@jakecoppinger.com) promptly - you will be paid a substantial bug bounty.

 # Get started building
 ## Setting up database